alexiwalker/stalfos/README.md

 # stalfos
-A toy stack based VM written in rust.
+A toy stack-based VM written in rust.

 Why is it called stalfos?
 I was watching someone play legend of zelda at the time.
 There was a stalfos on screen while I created the project.